ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-2.md

 ```

 ## Informal Grammar
-In order to parse the `cdoc` language we need to specify rules defining what
+In order to parse `cdoc` doc-comments we are going to need to specify rules
-counts as valid documentation.
+defining what counts as valid documentation.
 Real computer scientists™ describe these rules using a
 [formal grammar](https://en.wikipedia.org/wiki/Formal_grammar),
-perhaps in notation such as
+perhaps in a notation such as
 [Bacus-Naur form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_Form).
 If we were producing a formal language specification or writing a non-trivial
-parser then coming up with rigorous grammar would certainly be necessary.
+parser then coming up with a rigorous grammar would certainly be necessary.
 But we are in more of an exploratory "hack it together and see what works"
-phase, so I would rather describe our language in simple English and build
+phase, so I would rather describe our language in simple English and see how far
-parsing code based on that.
+that can get us.

 For now we will loosely define the `cdoc` documentation language as such: